marceljanerfont/kamma/README.rst

 kamma
 =====
-**kamma** is a very simplified task file queue that persist jobs and its argument data.
-Also it has a worker that process all pending jobs.
+**kamma** is a very simplified task file queue that persists tasks and its needed data.
+It also has a worker that process all pending tasks.

 |Version| |Status| |Coverage| |License|